What are backlinks?

-A real good example is Electric Skateboards.
+A really good example is Electric Skateboards.
 There is a company called Boosted Board.
 They really got their name out there when a Youtube celebrity by the name of Casey Nedstat started shooting Youtube videos using the board and talking about it.

-When I saw the video, I knew there was going to be big demand for the Boosted Board and other electric skateboards.
+When I saw the video, I knew there was going to be a big demand for the Boosted Board and other electric skateboards.

 I did write up a few reviews on electric skateboards and they are currently some of my highest ranking articles.

 Drones are another very searchable subject.
 Again I reached out to several drone companies to see if I could get a drone.
-Eventually I was successful and am now waiting for it to arrive.
+Eventually, I was successful and am now waiting for it to arrive.